artyom-boyarov/artyom-boyarov/README.md

 # Foreign Languages
 I know German and Mandarin Chinese, both at a professional proficiency.
 # Contact:
 Feel free to reach out to ask more questions about my work or experience.
-Please email if you would like a copy of my resumé.
+Please email if you would like a copy of my resumé. <br>
 Email: aboyarov _at_ umich _dot_ edu.